 • The time and energy spent on the amalgamation process would have been better directed towards meaningful education reform.

-What is the salary compensation distribution in the Winnipeg School Division?
+What is the salary compensation distribution in WSD?

 - Dedicated staff deliver the educational programs and provide learning opportunities to students.
-It is therefore to be expected that salaries and benefits are the primary component of the Division budget.
+It is therefore to be expected that salaries and benefits are the primary component of the WSD budget.